sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-create-sample-app/fiori-ios-scpms-create-sample-app.md

 > Since we used the *Mobile Sample OData ESPM* service.
 The assistant builds an application using the data returned by this service.

-You have successfully built an iOS application using the iOS Assistant that seamlessly connects to SAP Cloud Platform Mobile Services.
+You have successfully built an iOS application using the Assistant that seamlessly connects to SAP Mobile Services.

 [DONE]
 [ACCORDION-END]